 The British Empire couldn’t stay on its own island.
 It had to conquer, loot and run away.
 And they had chosen India for that.
 India under British rule was devastated.
-India under British rule had been ruined so badly that this land will suffer from for many decades.
-Some English language lovers may already be mad at me who think English language has been a blessing in disguise from the colonial rule and thanks to that India is now a giant in the IT and software but all I want to say to those people is -” hello folks!
-Wake up! if the British had not come to India, the chances are that the computer programming would have been written in Hindi which could very well have been the international language of today.”
+India under British rule had been ruined so badly that this land will probably suffer for many decades.
+Some English language lovers may already be mad at me as they think that English language has been a blessing in disguise from the colonial rule and thanks to that, India is now a giant in the IT and software.
+All I want to say to these people is -” hello folks!
+Wake up! if the British had not come to India, the chances are that the computer programming would have been written in Hindi which could easily have been the international language of today.”
 But, India under British rule became a land of poverty,pollution,death and fear.
 So before you turn your thoughts about the so called legacy of rail infrastructure from the British, please continue reading the whole post.

-The fact of the matter is that India under British rule was slowly destroyed by the businessmen in disguise who spoke the language English (which unfortunately many Indians feel is ”a blessing in disguise” for them)
+The fact of the matter is that India under the British rule was slowly destroyed by the businessmen in disguise who spoke English (which unfortunately many Indians feel is ”a blessing in disguise” for them)

 India – a paradise of the past

 Now, comes a question: “Why England bothered so much to come to India like there was no other country to conquer?”
 The truth is simple – England desperately needed gold and money.
 They knew about India from the end of the 15th century, they were also aware that the Portuguese were already there having their influence in today’s Goa and England always had this wish to be the biggest power of the world.
 You should also remember one thing – even after Mughal invasion the Indian economy made 30% of the whole world economy and the level of people’s lives was still very impressive.
-Of course you will have a fair point that in India lived 1/3 of the whole mankind so no doubt that they created this huge economy, but then comes a question: “How did it happen than when the British left in the 20 th century India with a much bigger population could produce only 2% of the world economy?”
-That is why my aim is to describe this for you what happened during British colonization.
+Of course, you may have a fair argument that India also had a huge percentage of the world’s population and so there was its huge economy.
+You may make sense here but also there is even a bigger question: “How did it happen that when the British left in the 20 th century, India with a much bigger population could produce only 2% of the world economy?”
+That is precisely why I want you to learn why and how it all happened.

 A businessman in disguise